Da Vinci - Coverage Requirements Discovery

 Page standards status: Trial-use

-This foundational page defines general context, considerations, and core requirements that apply to implementations of this implementation guide, regardless of which portions of the IG are implemented.
+This foundational page defines general context, considerations, and core requirements that apply to use of this implementation guide, regardless of which portions of the IG are implemented.
 It includes base conformance expectations, security and privacy rules, etc.

 Pre-reading

-• The Use Cases & Overview page, which provides context for what this formal specification is trying to accomplish and will give a sense of both the business context and general process flow enabled by the formal specification below.
+• The Use Cases page, which provides context for what this formal specification is trying to accomplish and will give a sense of both the business context and general process flow enabled by the formal specification below.

 Performance

-CRD services are encouraged to leverage hooks fired earlier in the workflow (even if they do not provide decision support in response to those hooks) as an opportunity to begin ‘caching’ relevant information for use when providing responses to later hooks.
-For example, when an Encounter Start hook fires, the CRD service can retrieve and ‘cache’ the patient’s current coverage information and details about their specific plans, limits, etc. When an Order Select fires, the service can cache information about coverage and authorization rules associated with the ordered service.
-Potentially relevant information such as past labs, prior therapies, relevant diagnoses, etc. can also be retrieved from the EHR.
-As a result, when an Order Sign or Order Dispatch hook fires, the CRD service should have almost all information needed to render an immediate decision, allowing response times to be met much more easily.
+CRD services are encouraged to leverage hooks fired earlier in the workflow (even if they do not provide decision support in response to those hooks) as an opportunity to begin caching relevant information for use when providing responses to later hooks.
+For example, when an 'Encounter Start' hook fires, the CRD service can retrieve and cache the patient's current coverage information and details about their specific plans, limits, etc. When an 'Order Select' fires, the service can cache information about coverage and authorization rules associated with the ordered service.
+Potentially relevant information such as past labs, prior therapies, or relevant diagnoses can also be retrieved from the EHR.
+As a result, when an 'Order Sign' or 'Order Dispatch' hook fires, the CRD service should have almost all information needed to render an immediate decision, allowing response times to be met much more easily.

-Payers and Healthcare IT system vendors are both encouraged to provide feedback around whether this timing expectation strikes the appropriate balance between allowing appropriate decision support and allowing timely progress of workflow.
+Payers and healthcare IT system vendors are both encouraged to provide feedback around whether this timing expectation strikes the appropriate balance between allowing appropriate decision support and allowing timely progress of workflow.
 This evaluation should consider what systems will need to be involved in the decision support process, what external calls might be needed, what caching strategies are viable, etc.

 Accuracy

-CDS services SHALL ensure that the guidance returned with respect to coverage and prior authorizations (e.g. assertions that a service is covered, or prior authorization is not necessary) is as accurate as guidance that would be provided by other means (e.g. portals, phone calls).
+CDS services SHALL ensure that the guidance returned with respect to coverage and prior authorizations (e.g., assertions that a service is covered, or prior authorization is not necessary) is as accurate as guidance that would be provided by other means (e.g., portals, phone calls).
 Also, such guidance should allow for possible variances in coding and submission.
 (See Impact on payer processes on the Implementation Considerations page.)

 Terminology